jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 was happening, it is important to grasp _how_ Super Mario Bros was able to scroll the background, but keep the status bar in the same place.
 This effect is done through changing the scroll mid-frame.
-The status bar scanlines always started with a X scroll value of 0, while the background scanlines were affected by where Mario is.
+The status bar scanlines always started with a X scroll value of 0, while the background scanlines were affected by the position of Mario.
 This can simply be done by writing to `PPUSCROLL` after the status bar scanlines were rendered.
-The way the game knew when the status bar scanlines were rendered was through the [sprite-0 hit](https://wiki.nesdev.com/w/index.php?title=Sprite-0_hit).
+The way the game knew when the status bar scanlines were rendered was through the
+[sprite-0 hit](https://wiki.nesdev.com/w/index.php?title=Sprite-0_hit).
 The bottom of the coin was actually a sprite, and then when the last status bar scanline was rendered, it would cause a sprite-0 hit, signalling to the CPU that it was time to render the background.
 Now the reason why the last scanline of the status bar was shifted was because I was drawing the sprites one pixel too high!
 Duh?
 Obviously, right?
 By drawing the coin sprite one pixel too high, the sprite-0 hit was being triggered one scanline earlier, which caused the scroll value to change one scanline too early!

 These were the steps I had to take to resolve just _one_ bug from the countless that I encountered.
 Making an emulator definitely requires an exorbitant amount of patience to slowly pick apart the